coder/coder/docs/networking.md

 The coder servers relays dashboard-initiated connections between the user and the workspace.
 Web terminal <-> workspace connections are an exception and may be direct.

-In general, [port forwarding](./networking/port-forwarding.md) web apps is faster than connecting to them through the dashboard.
+In general, [port forwarded](./networking/port-forwarding.md) web apps are faster than dashboard-accessed web apps.

 ## 🌎 Geo-distribution